 AOMEI Backupper Server is a comprehensive and reliable backup software for Windows Server 2003, 2008, 2012, 2016, 2019, 2022, SBS 2003, 2008, 2011 and Windows PC systems.
 It can help you backup system state in Windows 2012 (R2) with no effort.

 ✬ It lets you configure daily/weekly/monthly/event triggers multiple backup schedules.

 ✬ It allows you to set full/incremental/differential backup for the scheduled task.

 ✬ It can help you automatically delete older backup images to manage backup disk space.

 Moreover, AOMEI Backuppper Server has a user-friendly interface.
 You can backup system state of Windows Server 2012 in a few clicks.
 The following are the steps to create system backup of Windows Server 2012 with this tool.

 Step 1.
-Download 30-day free trial, install and open this backup utility.
+Download the software, install and open it.
 On the main interface, choose System Backup.

 Step 2.
 Name the task, then select the destination path for your backup.
 AOMEI Backupper has automatically chosen C-drive for users, thus you don't need to choose the system manually.

 Step 3.
 Confirm the operation and then click Start Backup.